Entropy and diffusion characterize mutation accumulation and biological information loss: Shannon entropy

 The Shannon entropy of a binomially distributed random variable is

 while for a Gaussian distributed random variable it is

 One can see the similarity in the Shannon entropy for each model.
-For the Gaussian shapes introduced by the `diffusion' of epigenetic mutations via the solution to the advection-diffusion equation (Eq. \eqref{eq:advecdiffsolution}) where $\sigma^2 = 2Dt$, we arrive at an expression for the epigenetic entropy as defined in Equation\eqref{eq:shannongaussian}.
+For the Gaussian shapes introduced by the `diffusion' of epigenetic mutations via the solution to the advection-diffusion equation (Eq.
+2) where $\sigma^2 = 2Dt$, we arrive at an expression for the epigenetic entropy as defined in Equation 3.
 This assumes that $D$ is constant in time and $x$, although there are many factors which could affect the value of $D$.
 An interesting feature of this formulation is that drift or advection $D\lambda$ only factors into the entropy gain through the diffusion constant with the factor $\lambda$ omitted.
 To understand this we revisit the interpretation of $\lambda$.
 Our interpretation is that this represents a ratio of relative efficiency of drift versus diffusion and as such does not reflect on the nature of the system with information about either drift or diffusion.
 Furthermore, since entropy is the measure of the disorder of a system, $\lambda$ contains no information about the distribution of states within the system.
 We can reconcile this by considering the simple case where $D = 0$, which corresponds to the situation where all change occurs exactly on one methyl group (although not necessarily the same one) every unit of time in the same direction.
 As far as this model is concerned, the system of independently mutating cells retains its configuration for all times and thus has a constant entropy in time.

-We plot the Shannon entropy for a few values of $D$ in Figure \ref{fig:entropycomparison} and compare with the approximate maximum lifespan of a few example organisms.
+We plot the Shannon entropy for a few values of $D$ in Figure 2 and compare with the approximate maximum lifespan of a few example organisms.
 We find that an entropy threshold of approximately 8 coincides with a number of these organisms.
-One possible interpretation is that, regardless of species, fitness breaks down at some entropy threshold illustrated in Figure \ref{fig:entropycomparison}.
+One possible interpretation is that, regardless of species, fitness breaks down at some entropy threshold illustrated in Figure 2.
 What does change from one organism to another is the diffusion of epigenetic information, which can depend on a number of factors including but not limited to: epigenome size, body size, programming, repair mechanisms, and external (environmental) triggers.
-In Section \ref{subsec:variablediffusion}, we speculate and explore possible ways to account for some of these factors in an advective-diffusive model of epigenetic evolution.